Blueberry Muffins with Crumb Topping

 for the muffins:

 - 1 large egg

-Preheat oven to 400° F. Spray muffin tin with non-stick spray, or line with muffin papers, and set aside.
+- Preheat oven to 400° F. Spray standard muffin tin with non-stick spray, or use baking cup liners, and set aside.

-Mix egg, milk, and oil in small bowl.
-In a large bowl, whisk the flour, sugar, baking powder, salt, and cinnamon.
-Add the wet ingredients to the dry ingredients and stir.
-Do not overmix.
-Fold in blueberries.
+- Fold in blueberries.
+Batter will be very thick.
 Spoon into muffin tin and let rest a few minutes while you prepare the crumble topping.
-For plumper, fuller muffins, divide batter between just 10 of the muffin cups.
+For plumper, fuller muffins, divide batter between just 10 of the muffin cups (as shown in my photos).
 For smaller muffins, use all 12 cups.

-In a small bowl, combine all topping ingredients with a fork, until crumbly.
-You want some pea-size pieces of crumble.
+- For the crumb topping: In a small bowl, combine all topping ingredients with a fork, until crumbly.
+Be sure to have some larger pea-size pieces of crumble.
 Sprinkle over muffin batter.